Classic Sour Cream Pound Cake Recipe with Ghee (Gluten Free)

 HEALTHY SWAPS: REFINED WHITE SUGAR FOR ORGANIC COCONUT SUGAR

-We all know that refined, processed white sugar isn’t good for us.
+We all know that refined, processed white sugar isn’t good for us in big quantities.

-In short, consumption of added sugars can cause conditions like Leaky Gut, fatty liver disease, cardiovascular disease, type 2 diabetes, certain cancers like small intestine, colon, breast, and even more illnesses by rapidly increasing blood glucose and insulin levels, increasing triglycerides and causing inflammation. (source)
+In short, over consumption of added sugars can contribute to conditions like Leaky Gut, fatty liver disease, cardiovascular disease, type 2 diabetes, certain cancers like small intestine, colon, breast, and even more illnesses by rapidly increasing blood glucose and insulin levels, increasing triglycerides and causing inflammation. (source)